Comparison of inclusive and photon-tagged jet suppression in 5.02 TeV Pb+Pb collisions with ATLAS: Simulation

 The fraction of quark-initiated jets, as defined in simulation in Ref.~\cite{PERF-2013-02}, is estimated by using three different MC generators (\PYTHIA8, \HERWIG\ and \SHERPA) for the photon-tagged jets, and is compared with that for inclusive jets~\cite{HION-2017-10} in Figure~\ref{fig:res_quarkFraction}.
 The generators predict that 75--80\% of all photon-tagged jets at $p_\mathrm{T}^\mathrm{jet} = 50$~\GeV\ are initiated by quarks, while this is true for only 30--40\% of inclusive jets at the same \ptj.
 At higher \ptj, the quark-initiated fractions for photon-tagged and inclusive jets slowly fall and rise, respectively, reaching 50--60\% for both samples at 300~\GeV.
 Thus, according to the MC generators, these two samples contain significantly different quark-initiated jet fractions with \ptj $\lesssim$ 200~\GeV.

 To simulate photon+jet events in Pb+Pb data, the events described above were overlaid at the detector-hit level with a sample of Pb+Pb data events recorded with minimum-bias and central-event triggers.
 The combination of the simulated and data event was then reconstructed as a single event.
 These `Pb+Pb data overlay' events are re-weighted to match the observed $\Sigma{E}_\mathrm{T}^\mathrm{FCal}$ distribution for photon+jet events in Pb+Pb data.
-In this way, the features of the Pb+Pb UE in the simulated samples are identical to those in real Pb+Pb data.
+In this way, the features of the Pb+Pb UE in the simulated samples which are uncorrelated with the photon+jet process, such as the flow and transverse energy distributions, are identical to those in real minimum-bias Pb+Pb events.

 Finally, to evaluate the possible impact of nuclear effects, such as the modification of PDFs on the measurement, samples of generator-level \PYTHIA8 events were produced for photon+jet and inclusive jet events, again including both direct and fragmentation photons and the generator-level isolation requirement.
 For both of these processes, separate samples were generated for \textit{pp}, proton--neutron (\textit{pn}), and neutron--neutron (\textit{nn}) events, and the cross-section in simulated Pb+Pb events was constructed via a weighted sum $\left(Z^2\sigma^{\pppNoBlank} + 2Z(A-Z)\sigma^{\textit{pn}}+(A-Z)^2\sigma^{\textit{nn}}\right) / A^2$, where $A$ and $Z$ are the mass and atomic number of Pb, respectively.
 In a separate procedure, the cross-section in the \ppp samples was evaluated after being weighted on an event-by-event basis with the central values of the EPPS16 nPDF set~\cite{Eskola:2016oht}, at NLO and configured for the lead nucleus with the grid file \textsc{EPPS16NLOR\_208}.